AliRezaJoodi/8051_Projects/DigitalMeter_Ultrasonic_SRF02/README.md

-## Digital Meter Using A SRF02 Ultrasonic Moudle
+## Digital Meter With SRF02 Ultrasonic Module

 MCU:		AT89S51
 Frequency:     	11.059200MHz (External Crystal)
 Display:        16x2 LCD
-Sensor:		SRF02 Ultrasonic Moudle (I2C Interfacing)
+Sensor:		SRF02 Ultrasonic Module (I2C Interfacing)

+Note: Included schematic and PCB layout with Proteus
+Note: It's a prototype and should get better

 ### Folder and Files Description
 It has included: